OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/data-management.md

 This script only processes the current date's SNODAS data.
 For information on the data processing steps of ```SNODASDaily_Automated.py```, refer to the [Processing Workflow](overview.md#processing-workflow) section.
-For information on the SNODAS FTP site, refer to the [SNODAS Tools Data](../../../doc-user-mkdocs-project/docs/data/overview.md) of the user guide.
-For information on the output snowpack products, refer to the [SNODAS Tools Products](../../../doc-user-mkdocs-project/docs/products/overview.md) section of the user guide.
+For information on the SNODAS FTP site, refer to the [SNODAS Data](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/data/overview/) of the user guide.
+For information on the output snowpack products, refer to the [SNODAS Tools Products](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/products/overview/) section of the user guide.

 The ```SNODASDaily_Automated.py``` script is designed to be automatically run using a task scheduler program.
 Once the task is set up, refer to [Task Scheduler](../deployed-env/task-scheduler) section for more information, the script downloads the daily SNODAS data on a daily timer and exports the daily zonal statistics to the [processedData\ folder](#folder-snodastools_processeddata).

- **TODO egiles 2017-01-13 fix the broken links that direct to the user manual**

  **SNODASDaily_Interactive.py**

 The ```SNODASDaily_Interactive.py``` script downloads _historical_ SNODAS data from the SNODAS FTP site